Finding and Resolving Compatibility Issues

 For example, suppose Elizabeth publishes a workbook from Tableau Desktop 2021.2 to Tableau Server 2021.3.
 Ted downloads the workbook from Tableau Server to Tableau Desktop 2021.3.
 He edits and republishes the workbook back to the server.
 The workbook is now updated to the newer version.
 Zachary and Elizabeth, who are both using Tableau Desktop 2021.2 can download the workbook but can't open it because the workbook has been updated to Tableau version 2021.3.

-If using Tableau Server version 10.5 and later, published extracts that were created using Tableau Desktop 10.4 and earlier (that is, the extract uses a .tde file format) are automatically upgraded to the .hyper format when they are refreshed (full or incremental) or appended to.
-If this happens, the workbook can no longer be opened using previous versions of Tableau Desktop.
+Extracts that use a .tde file format are automatically upgraded to the .hyper format when they’re refreshed (full or incremental) or appended to.
 For more information about the .hyper extract format, see Extract Upgrade to .hyper Format(Link opens in a new window).

 For previous versions of Tableau Server, any published workbook or data source with an extract created in Tableau Desktop retains its original version when it's refreshed or appended to on Tableau Server.